moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Design and implementation details

+The following stages are outlined below:

+1. Use a User Account
+1. Use a Service Account
+1. Use an OAuth Access Token
+1. Declarative permissions per job

-### Stage 1: Run jobs using a specific User Account
+### Stage 1: Use a User Account

 Currently, project owners can invite a user to a project with specific permissions using a [Custom Role][5].
 We will leverage this mechanism to bind a